-Child Neurology at UNC is one of the first programs of its kind in the country.
-Thomas Farmer, a pioneer in child neurology and author of one of the first textbooks, founded UNC’s Division of Neurology in 1952, which later became the Department of Neurology in 1976.
+The Child Neurology Division at UNC is one of the first programs of its kind in the United States.
+Thomas Farmer, MD, a pioneer in child neurology and author of one of the very first child neurology textbooks, founded UNC’s Division of Neurology in 1952, which later became the Department of Neurology in 1976.

-The clinics and hospital wards are located in the UNC Children’s Hospital.
-These facilities offer a pleasant and friendly environment that enhances the healing process.
-All rooms are private and quiet, and a large play room and entertainment facility offer a diversion for the children.
+The primary pediatric clinic and hospital wards are located in the UNC Children’s Hospital.
+These facilities offer a pleasant and friendly environment for families that support the healing process.
+All rooms are private and quiet, and a large playroom and entertainment facility offers fun environment for the children.
 UNC Child Neurology also offers clinics in Raleigh every Monday and in Lumberton once a month.